relab/gorums/doc/user-guide.md

 There are some important things to note about implementing the server interfaces:

 * Reply messages must be returned using the `ret` function.
-* The handlers run synchronously, in the order messages are received.
+* The handlers run in the order messages are received.
+* Messages from the same sender are executed in FIFO order at all servers.
+* Messages from different senders may be received in a different order at the different servers.
+  To guarantee messages from different senders are executed in-order at the different servers, you must use a total ordering protocol.
-  Hence, a long-running handler will prevent other messages from being handled.
+* Handlers run synchronously, and hence a long-running handler will prevent other messages from being handled.
   However, you can start additional goroutines within each handler, provided that they return a result using the `ret` function.
   For example, the `Read` handler could be made asynchronous as shown below.